pvmm/MK1/README.md

 # Fork notes

 This is a fork of Mojon Twins' MK1 game engine for people interested in writing Speccy games on their favorite distro instead of booting into Windows.
 To use it, unpack `env/z88dk10-stripped.zip` in the same directory and call `src/dev/compile.sh`.
-Wine is also required since there are lots of executables for packing assets into `.tap` files.
+Wine may be required since there are tools for packing assets into `.tap` files.

 # MTE MK1 (la Churrera)